 Intangible assets that have an indefinite useful life or are not ready to use are not subject to amortisation and are tested annually for impairment.
 At each year-end date, the Group reviews the carrying amounts of its intangible assets to determine whether there is any indication that those assets have suffered an impairment loss.
 If any such indication exists, the recoverable amount of the asset is estimated in order to determine the extent of the impairment loss (if any).
 Where the asset does not generate cash flows that are independent from other assets, the Group estimates the recoverable amount of the cash-generating unit to which the asset belongs.
 Recoverable amount is the higher of fair value, less costs to sell, and value in use.
-In assessing value in use, the estimated future cash flows are discounted to their present value, using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset for which the estimates of future cash flows have not been adjusted.
-If the recoverable amount of an asset (or cash-generating unit) is reduced to its recoverable amount, the carrying amount of the asset (cash-generating unit) is reduced to its recoverable amount.
+In assessing value in use, the estimated future cash flows are discounted to their present value, using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the amount of an asset (or cash-generating unit) is estimated to be less than its carrying amount, the carrying amount of the asset (cash-generating unit) is reduced to its recoverable amount.
 An impairment loss is recognised as an expense immediately.